Nancy Sinatra's Boots Were Made For Walkin'

 Baby boomers will remember Nancy Sinatra Jr. from the 7 movies she co-starred in between 1964-1968, most with a musical and/or beach theme:

 For Those Who Think Young (1964), with James Darren, Pamela Tiffin, Paul Lynde, and Ellen Burstyn.
 For Those Who Think Young also had Tina Louise and Bob Denver (who were both later co-stars on Gilligan’s Island), and Michael Nader among the cast members.
+James Darren had become fast friends with Nancy and her father Frank Sinatra, and was godfather to her daughter A.J.
+Lambert.

 Marriage on the Rocks (1965) had Nancy Sinatra appearing onscreen with her father Frank Sinatra, and his pals Dean Martin and Cesar Romero.
 Deborah Kerr, Hermione Baddeley, and DeForest Kelley (Star Trek) are also in Marriage on the Rocks.